eslint/eslint/docs/rules/handle-callback-err.md

 ```

-The following are not considered warnings:
+The following are not considered problems:

 ```js
 /*eslint handle-callback-err: 2*/